hyperspy/hyperspyUI/doc/source/index.rst

-While the UI doesn't easily lend itself to being used as a library, understanding the UI API is of importance for anybody that want to add plugins, or simply want to execute some code in the `console`_.
+While the UI doesn't easily lend itself to being used as a library, understanding the UI API is of importance for anybody that want to add plugins, or simply want to execute some code in the :ref:`console`.

 .. toctree::
     :maxdepth: 2

-    developers.rst
+    devguide.rst
     api/hyperspyui.rst
+    api/hyperspyui.plugins.rst

 Indices and tables